 (a) to a gas fitter who believes, on reasonable grounds, that the defect has already been notified in accordance with subregulation (1); or

-(b) to a supervised gas fitter who notifies the defect to the supervising gas fitter.
+(b) to a supervised gas fitter who notifies the defect to a registered gas fitter who is —

+(i) supervising the gasfitting work being done by the supervised gas fitter; and

+(ii) authorised under Part 3A Division 1 to supervise the gasfitting work.

 [Regulation 42A inserted: Gazette 19 Dec 2000 p.
-7280.]
+7280; amended: SL 2023/147 r.
+14.]

 42B.
 Type A gas appliances prescribed (Act s.
 4)